Kyle Farmer Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.51).
+- The Cardinals have a 4.49 team ERA that ranks 22nd among all league pitching staffs.

-- The Cardinals give up the fewest home runs in baseball (103 total, one per game).
+- The Cardinals give up the first-fewest home runs in baseball (104 total, one per game).

-- Hudson (1-0) takes the mound for the Cardinals to make his second start this season.
+- Liberatore makes the start for the Cardinals, his ninth of the season.
+He is 1-3 with a 6.75 ERA and 22 strikeouts through 32 2/3 innings pitched.

-- His last appearance came in relief on Thursday when the righty threw 4 1/3 innings against the Chicago Cubs, surrendering five earned runs while giving up nine hits.
+- In his most recent appearance on Wednesday, July 5, the lefty tossed a third of an inning against the Miami Marlins, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.